Karen Nyberg

 Karen LuJean Nyberg (born October 7, 1969) is an American mechanical engineer and retired NASA astronaut.
 Nyberg became the 50th woman in space on her first mission in 2008.
+Nyberg holds a Ph.D. in mechanical engineering.
+She started her space career in 1991 and spent a total of 180 days in space in 2008 and 2013 as a mission specialist on STS-124 and a flight engineer on Soyuz TMA-09M.

-Nyberg started her space career in 1991 and spent a total of 180 days in space in 2008 and 2013 (as a mission specialist on STS-124 and a flight engineer on Soyuz TMA-09M).
+Early life and education

-Education
+Nyberg was born on October 7, 1969, in Parkers Prairie, Minnesota, to parents Kenneth and Phyllis Nyberg.
+She graduated from the public high school in Henning, Minnesota, in 1988.

-Nyberg graduated summa cum laude with a degree in mechanical engineering from the University of North Dakota in 1994.
-She continued her studies at the University of Texas at Austin, centered on human thermoregulation and experimental metabolic testing and control, and focusing on the control of thermal neutrality in space suits.
-This work at the Austin BioHeat Transfer Laboratory led to her doctorate in 1998.
+Nyberg graduated summa cum laude with a bachelor's degree in mechanical engineering from the University of North Dakota in 1994.
+She continued her studies at the University of Texas at Austin, earning a master of science in mechanical engineering in 1996.
+Her studies centered on human thermoregulation and experimental metabolic testing and control, and focusing on the control of thermal neutrality in space suits.
+This work at the Austin BioHeat Transfer Laboratory led to her doctorate in mechanical engineering in 1998, also from the University of Texas at Austin.